edubart/nelua-lang/README.md

 but is designed to be able to work free from a Lua interpreter, instead it takes advantage of
 [ahead of time compilation](https://en.wikipedia.org/wiki/Ahead-of-time_compilation).
-When coding using Nelua idioms such as type annotations, records, arrays, manual memory management, pointers the performance should be efficient as C.
+When coding using Nelua idioms such as type notations, records, arrays, manual memory management, pointers the performance should be efficient as C.
 But when using Lua idioms such as tables, metatables and untyped variables the compiler uses a runtime library to provide the dynamic functionality.